Supporting Educational Needs – Information Report 2018/19

 Tel (School Office): 01844 281328

-Our SEN Governer is Mrs K Horrocks.
+Our SEN Governor is Mrs R Bowling.

 Our SEN Policy and our Equality Scheme and Accessibility Plan can be found on the school website.